Advanced Materials Analysis with Synchrotron Radiation: Techniques and Applications

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

-PH2134 is a semester module in English language at Master’s level which is offered in summer semester.
+PH2134 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for condensed matter physics